twinfoundation/blob-storage/packages/blob-storage-models/docs/reference/interfaces/IBlobStorageCreateRequest.md

-# Interface: IBlobStorageSetRequest
+# Interface: IBlobStorageCreateRequest

-Request to set an entry in blob storage.
+Request to create an entry in blob storage.

 ## Properties